RadialDevGroup/ombudsman/processes/PROJECT_HANDOFF.md

 ## Work in progress
 All work in progress should be reassigned and thoroughly explained to new assignee, in person or over hangout, prior to departure.
 This meeting should be echoed in an email with CC to management

 If at all possible, plan for handoff time to occur at a non-critical juncture of the project development.
 Ideally this means before starting a large or difficult feature set, but not before finishing another important, in-progress feature set.
-This will minimize loss of context on any work in progress, as it may be the case that
+This will minimize loss of context on any work in progress, especially if the original dev lead will be moved to another project or unreachable.